tsoding/stb_image_js/README.md

 stbi_load_from_url("image.png").then((image) => ctx.putImageData(image, 0, 0));
 ```

 *I'll eventually turn this into a proper npm package.
 Just copy the files for now.
 It's simple and straightforward.
-You have everything you need in here.*
+You have everything you need in here.
+See Demo for more info.*

 ## Demo